yasserbdj96/MyFlixVault/README.md

 ## 🌟 Overview

 MyFlixVault is a feature-rich, self-hosted personal media collection manager designed for movie and TV series enthusiasts.
-With a modern Netflix-inspired interface, it helps you organize, track, and manage your entire media library with ease.
+With a modern inspired interface, it helps you organize, track, and manage your entire media library with ease.

 ### Why MyFlixVault?

-- 🎨 **Modern UI/UX** - Beautiful, responsive interface inspired by Netflix
+- 🎨 **Modern UI/UX** - Beautiful, responsive interface inspired
 - 📱 **Cross-Platform** - Works seamlessly on desktop, tablet, and mobile
 - 🎥 **Local Media Support** - Stream videos directly from your hard drive
 - 📊 **Rich Statistics** - Track your watching habits and collection insights